elizavetasemenova/elizavetasemenova.github.io/_posts/2018-01-06-An-excerpt-of-my-PhD-paper.md

 date: 2018-01-06
 comments: true
 ---
+Because I think that it will all end up somewhere in the Appendix.

 This post contains the current write up of the modeling section for my working paper.